Series: On Being...

 From the first time he kissed Russ, all fumbling hands and thick lips, he had the sneaking suspicion he loved him, but no one else he knew was gay, and he didn’t want to label it as that, because he carried too many labels as it was, and besides, it was just something convenient, this slap and tickle as his Uncle Andy would call it, if he’d replaced Russ with a girl.

-It was only when Russ wasn’t there anymore, when he didn’t sleep with his maternity pillow in his room, didn’t practice punch lines, and tell raunchy stories when neither of them can sleep, that Goldberg realized it wasn’t just a suspicion.
+It was only when Russ wasn’t there anymore, when he didn’t sleep in his room, didn’t practice punch lines, and tell raunchy stories when neither of them can sleep, that Goldberg realized it wasn’t just a suspicion.

 He loves Russ, and it’s not just going to disappear when he goes to sleep, or fade away because he’s a stupid kid, even if he is in high school, and he still knows nothing about anything important at all.
 It’s all around him, everywhere that Russ isn’t, and inside, too, melted into his lungs and intestines and warm in his veins.